TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 }
 ```

-7. Create a function “minimax(board, isMaxPlayer, players)” which returns 10 if players[0] wins, -10 if players[1] wins and 0 the game ends with a draw.
+7. Create a function `minimax(board, isMaxPlayer, players)` which returns 10 if players[0] wins, -10 if players[1] wins and 0 the game ends with a draw.
 You might just try to implement it line by line for now (not trying to understand everything).
 We will discuss it more in section 3.

 ```
 function minimax(board, isMaxPlayer, players) {